 About The Lab

 The Sathyanesan Laboratory focuses on understanding the role played by multifunctional trophic factors in the central nervous system.
-These molecules, such as erythrpoietin (EPO), insulin-like growth factor (IGF), and vascular endothelial growth factor (VEGF), act on multiple cell types in the brain.
+These molecules, such as erythrpoietin (EPO) and insulin-like growth factor (IGF), act on multiple cell types in the brain.

 We are currently interested in EPO as preclinical and clinical studies have demonstrated antidepressant and cognitive enhancing effects.
 Our studies have shown similar efficacy in mouse and rat behavioral assays.
 As EPO could produce adverse hematological complications with extended treatment, we are examining non-erythropoietic derivatives of EPO with a long term goal of developing them in viable central nervous system (CNS) drug molecules.